hashicorp/terraform-website/content/source/docs/enterprise/admin/logging.html.md

     s3_key_format                 /$TAG/%Y/%m/%d/%H/%M/%S/$UUID.gz
     s3_key_format_tag_delimiters  .-
 ```

-~> **NOTE:** Sending to Amazon S3 is only supported when Terraform Enterprise is
-located within AWS due to how Fluent Bit reads AWS credentials.

 ~> **NOTE:** In Terraform Enterprise installations using AWS external services,
 Fluent Bit will have access to the same `AWS_ACCESS_KEY_ID` and